-My inbox hums with feedback: warm fuzzies, media inquiries, cold pricklies, and scads of similar requests from across the pond that read something like this:
+My inbox hums with feedback: warm fuzzies, cold pricklies, and scads of blunt similitudes from across the pond that read something like this:

-Bloody when will we see a McDistance map for the UK, you dodgy punter?
+Bloody when will we see a McDistance map of the UK, you dodgy punter?

-Apparently, British folk want to keep tabs on the local McDonald’s.
+Alrightee then… so, apparently, British folk want to keep tabs on the local McDonald’s.
+But why, exactly?
 Are they drawn by ancestral kin blood to Ronald?
 Burnt-out on the curry and crumpets?
 Or simply trying to evade the crushing tire treads of American McCulture?

 Whatever the reason, for many months, I’ve wanted to help, but I didn’t have the necessary information… until now.